Multi-state Models For Disease Histories Based On Longitudinal Data: Discussion

 In this work, we investigated the analysis of multi-stage disease histories via multi-state models, along with the resulting statistical challenges and their impact on model estimation.
 Via simulation studies and a real-world application in UKB, we demonstrated that most of these challenges can be addressed within a PAM-based modeling framework.
 This framework facilitates: adjustment for dependent left-truncation by including state-entry times; accommodation of multiple time scales while ensuring identifiability; seamless incorporation of time-varying covariates (and effects) to account for OVB and IEB; and flexible non-linear effect estimation.\\

 Regarding the choice of time scales, a stratified single time scale proved more robust to model misspecification in terms of baseline hazard estimation than using multiple time scales.
 The \emph{SSTS} PAM also showed a better fit on the empirical data from UKB.
 Interestingly, this is also in line with the leukemia example by Iacobelli and Carstensen \citep{iacobelli2013multiple}, whose final model eventually does not contain multiple time scales either.
+Therefore, a relatively simple (single time scale) model appears to suffice even for estimation of hazards from complex DGPs with multiple time scales.
 In terms of estimating the hazards of fixed effects (e.g., risk factors), both approaches were found to be robust.

 As all non-initial states in a multi-state model are restricted to index events, IEB is of particular importance.
 We demonstrated the induction of negative correlation within a "diseased subpopulation" between risk factors that are independent in the healthy population.
 This caused attenuation bias when one of the risk factors was omitted from the model.
 We then showed that this bias can be corrected for by including the omitted risk factor into the model or by using a propensity score-based weighting approach.
 The PAM framework facilitates flexible covariate adjustment as well as weighting.